From Suits to Scrubs

 “The hardest thing for me right now is that I’m running this business largely on my own,” says Kathleen.
 On the flip side, she’s able to turn to other Franchise Partners or to the team at Heartquarters (our head office) for advice, which wouldn’t be possible if she’d started a business from scratch.

 An average day for Katie starts at 5:30 am.
 She responds to emails and messages from caregivers before helping her young daughter get ready for daycare.
 By 8:30 am she’s interviewing senior caregivers and nurses, attending networking events, or visiting social workers and case managers.
 She also runs payroll, follows up with potential clients, and makes time for weekly coaching calls.

 Being a millennial does have its perks in this business.
 Clients and caregivers love that Kathleen’s cell is always within reach, and she promptly answers their calls.
 “The daughters of my clients text me and call me anytime.
 They know that they can always reach me, and that’s a huge advantage,” says Kathleen.
 Her age hasn’t really been a problem: “For the adult children, all they want is to hear that I’ve been there.
 And when I tell them I’ve cared for a very sick parent, that’s what they really want to know.”

 “My clients are really amazing people, and the love and protectiveness I see from their adult children is heartwarming.
 I love listening to clients’ stories.
 They’ve been to so many places and have done so many things.
 Some are immigrants who fled WWII Europe, some are veterans, and even a professor at a local university.”

 Are you our next millennial Franchise Partner?
-If so, download your FREE Franchise Report by filling out the form on the right side of this page.
+If so, download your FREE Franchise Report by filling out the form here.